A Trip to Mecca and Medina Saudi Arabia for Umrah

 Shopping in Medina: Free Taxis!

-All around the city of Medina there are big shops and malls; Medina is a beautiful modern Arab city in which the weather is always nice even in July.
-One interesting thing in Medina are free taxis that head to big malls!
+All around the city of Medina, there are big shops and malls; Medina is a beautiful modern Arab city in which the weather is always nice even in July.
+One interesting thing in Medina is free taxis that head to big malls!

 All big malls have an agreement with all the city taxis, the mall will pay for any taxi bringing foreign tourists there, also when your shopping is finished, the mall will give you another free taxi to take you to the hotel.

 In malls, prices are surprisingly different from Iran, I bought a night dress for $15, and this dress in Iran is about $90 to 130!
 It’s good to mention that it’s a custom in Iran that whoever goes to visit Mecca and Medina must bring home souvenirs for all relatives and every member of each family, so Iranians shopping is famous in Saudi Arabia.